-Walking TRS (Call Barring) Class of Service
+Walking TRS Class of Service

-Walking TRS (Call Barring) Class of Service allows an extension user to "carry" his or her toll restrictions to another phone.
+Walking TRS Class of Service allows an extension user to "carry" his or her toll restrictions to another phone.

-Before the Walking TRS Class of Service feature can be used, a Walking Class of Service code must be entered at your extension before using dialling privileges at another extension.
+Before the Walking TRS Class of Service feature can be used, a Walking Class of Service code must be entered at your extension before using dialing privileges at another extension.